-Michael Ward is a Senior Research Fellow at Blackfriars Hall in the University of Oxford, author of Planet Narnia: The Seven Heavens in the Imagination of C.S.
-Lewis (OUP, 2008), co-editor of The Cambridge Companion to C.S.
-Lewis (CUP, 2010), and presenter of the BBC television documentary, The Narnia Code (2009).
+Michael Ward is Senior Research Fellow at Blackfriars Hall, University of Oxford.
+He is the author of the award-winning Planet Narnia: The Seven Heavens in the Imagination of C.S.
+Lewis (Oxford University Press) and co-editor of The Cambridge Companion to C.S.
+Lewis (Cambridge University Press).

 Dr Ward served as Chaplain of St Peter's College in the University of Oxford from 2009 to 2012 and as Chaplain of Peterhouse in the University of Cambridge between 2004 and 2007.
 He was resident Warden of The Kilns, Lewis's Oxford home, from 1996 to 1999.